-Discovering Miami’s hidden gems – we venture down paths less taken to discover Miami’s real treasures.
+Discovering Greater Miami’s hidden gems – we venture down paths less taken to discover some real treasures.

-In 1912, two Miami visionaries, the Lummus Brothers, decided to develop the island.
-By 1920, the land boom had begun, and by the ’60s it had become a retirement community affectionately nicknamed, “God’s waiting room.”
+In 1912, two Miami visionaries, the Lummus Brothers, decided to develop the ‘beach” island, which lay between main city of Miami and the open Atlantic ocean.
+By 1920s, the southern Florida land boom had begun, and by the ’60s it had become a retirement community affectionately nicknamed, “God’s waiting room.”
 In the mid ’80s, and perhaps with the help of the popular TV series Miami Vice, South Beach (or SoBe) became one of the most affluent playgrounds for the rich and famous.
 While soaking up the sun, shopping at trendy stores and dancing all night long at exclusive and way-too-expensive nightclubs is a must for many visitors today, there is so much more to this luxurious, and culturally rich resort destination.

 Here are some of the Faze favourites: